craftercms/docs/source/.new-ia/by-role/developer/templated/experience-builder.rst

 """"""""""""""

 Receives a string which it will print if Crafter Engine is running in preview mode.
-Doesn't print anything if Engine is running the published project.
+Doesn't print anything if Engine is running the published site.

 .. code-block:: text